 No one has favorited this theater yet

-The Plaza Cinema is located in Southsea, an adjacent town to Portsmouth and is at a major intersection of Bradford Junction and Victoria Road North.
-It opened on Sauturday 29th September 1928 with a special invited audience viewing the film ""Baby Mine" starring Karl Dane and "The Elephants Elbows".
+The Plaza Cinema is located in Southsea, an adjacent town to Portsmouth, Hampshire, and is at a major intersection of Bradford Junction and Victoria Road North.
+It opened on Saturday 29th September 1928 with a special invited audience viewing the film ""Baby Mine" starring Karl Dane and "The Elephants Elbows".
 On Monday 1st October, it opened to the public with Alice Terry in "Garden of Allah".
 It was built for and operated by independent operator Frank J. Spickernell.

 It was designed by the local Portsmouth architectural firm Henry J. Dyer & Son and had a splendid Neo-Classical style facade.
 Set on the corner, the entrance had doric pillars and on the first floor was an open balcony with more doric pillars.